Undergraduate Course: Structural Analysis 3 (CIVE09036)

 - Describe the concepts of static and kinematic indeterminacies of structures, and their roles in structural analysis;

-- Apply the principle of virtual work for the analysis of deflections, and in conjunction with the flexibility method calculate the redundant support reactions in beams and simple truss and frame structures by hand;
+- Analyse deflections (of determinate structures) using the principle of virtual work & other suitable techniques, and in conjunction with the flexibility method calculate the redundant support reactions in statically indeterminate beams and simple truss and frame structures by hand;

-- Apply the matrix stiffness methods to analyse the deformations and forces in a variety of 2D structures, including beam, plane truss and plane frame, and carry out checks and interpret results in connection with basic mechanics of structures;
+- Apply the matrix stiffness methods to analyse the deformations and forces in a variety of 2D structures, including beams, plane trusses and plane frames, and carry out checks and interpret results in connection with basic mechanics of structures;

 - Carry out linear elastic modelling and analysis of 2D framed structures using structural analysis software.